 We provide important, reciprocal learning experiences for trainee GPs and clinicians from the UK and local clinical staff through short-term placements at Kumi Hospital in Eastern Uganda.

-Trainee GPs can greatly benefit from the opportunities provided by working in low and middle-income countries.
-A small number of doctors, understanding the benefits of doing so, already undertake these exchanges independently, and Mildmay intends to provide this opportunity to all our trainee GPs.
+Trainee GPs can significantly benefit from the unique challenges and opportunities presented by working in low- and middle-income countries.
+While a few doctors already seek out these experiences independently, Mildmay aims to make this valuable opportunity available to all our trainee GPs.

 Kumi Hospital